 “Watch yourself.
 You and your two left feet.
 You’ll make yourself fall.”
 Injury infuriates him.
 Any accident would be your fault.

-“Sky, dad.
+“Sky, Dad.
 We’re out of the trees.
 Maybe I have service here.”
-You unpocket your phone, twist it from quadrant to quadrant.
+You twist your phone from quadrant to quadrant.
 Almost maybe half a bar.
 Progress.

 “Dad?”
 Louder.
 “Wait up.”

-You shine your phone’s flashlight all around, zigzag down the road.
+You shine your phone’s flashlight zigzag all around.
 No collapsed father.
 No evidence you have been anything but alone.

 A car is driving up this twisty hill.

 Your hands hold your lips to stifle a scream.
-You shiver again, your spine swept with terror, your head pounding with a single impossible thought.
+Your spine shivers, your head pounds with an impossible thought.
 When the car turns the last corner you’ll see yourself heading your way.

-It’s not a car, it’s a truck with an orange roof light, same color as the road’s reflective lozenges.
+It’s not a car, it’s a tow truck.
+Its revolving roof light matches the road’s orange reflectors.

 He greets you, “You’ve got a car with two flats.”
-He adds conspiratorily, “Just a guess.”
+He adds conspiratorially, “Just a guess.”